HalfasleepDev/pythonIDE-with-AI/Concepts/Wireframes/README.md

 # Wireframe concepts for the IDE GUI
 ## 1. Background

-Simple wireframes to visulise the GUI and application functionality.
+Simple wireframes to visualize the GUI and application functionality.
 The IDE will have multiple widgets and it is important to figure out how they interact with each other.
 These wireframes will range from extremely simple to very detailed.

 ## 2. What is done so far